3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 For example, Paul Kohlhaussen designed and created a functional prototype of his ultimate camera.
 He combined camera parts from different models and merged them together with a custom 3D printed body.
 He then took his idea to Kickstarter to succesfuly get funding for his project.

-3D printing is one of the favorite tools of movie makers today, due its ability to create believable props.
+3D printing is one of the favorite tools of movie makers today, due to its ability to create believable props.
 The high design flexibillity of 3D printing helps entertainment professionals bring to life objects of their imagination.
 This can now be done quickly and at a much lower cost than the past.

-One example comes from Vitaly Bulgarov, a concept designer whose resume includes working with movie studios. like Paramount and Dreamworks.
+One example comes from Vitaly Bulgarov, a concept designer whose resume includes working with movie studios like Paramount and Dreamworks.
 He used 3D printing to quickly turn his computer sketches into a usable physical objects for a film he was working on.

 The 3D printing technology has great potential in educational environments.
 With 3D printing, the course subjects can be brought to life through scaled replicas.
 This equips the students with practical (and very valuable) real-life experience.

 Aerospace engineering students from the University of Glasgow worked together with Rolls Royce to create a functional 3D printed jet engine model.
 The model gives instant feedback to the students about changes they make during it operation, helping them gain very valuable practical experience.

 For makers that constantly explore new ideas, 3D printing is the perfect tool.
 One of its key benefits is the ability to produce unlimited spare parts and new designs without relying on external vendors.
 They can develop and customize their designs enabling them to create new and better concepts.